microsoft/oxa-tools/landd_intergration/README.md

-    Bulk Grades API acccepts start_data and end_date as parameters:
+    Bulk Grades API acccepts start_date and end_date as parameters:

-	start_data:For each Execution of script, time of the API call for Bulk Grades API is logged in `api_call_time.txt` which will be used as start time for the subsequent run end_date:By default end_date will be taken as current date and time
+	start_date:For each Execution of script, time of the API call for Bulk Grades API is logged in `api_call_time.txt` which will be used as start time for the subsequent run end_date:By default end_date will be taken as current date and time

-*Usage:* `sync_data.py` [OPTIONS]
+*Usage:* python3  `python sync_data.py course_consumption`

   1. GET access token from Azure tenant using MSI
   2. GET secrets from Azure keyvault using the access token